 The arborist must be a meteorologist.
 A storm miles away can deliver a fatal electrical charge to a climber.
 Rain, snow and ice can make conditions up in a tree treacherous.
 My first tree job found me out on an icy limb, hanging upside down, without being tied in.

 The arborist must be an engineer.
 Tree work is all about math, geometry, gravity, leverage, angles, visualization, and trial and error.

 The arborist must be an archeologist and look for hidden artifacts.
 Cutting into metal, concrete and pottery can definitely slow the take down.
 I once ruined 3 chains, a bar, a sprocket and burnt up a big Huskie (that’s not a dog) on one large, red oak.
 I encountered over 300 nails, 11 spikes, 3 clothesline hooks, and a concrete-filled cavity.
 Needless to say, I did not make a profit on that job.

 The arborist must be a mechanic; both small engine and large.
 A hundred feet up a tree with a sputtering chainsaw is no place to call in a mechanic.

 The arborist must be a public relations specialist.
 Most of us struggle with this.
 Sometimes, the best you can do is provide literature for the tree-hugger next door, and patiently explain why you must cut this tree down.
 I did this once.
-The concerned neighbor threw my brochure to the ground, and fled to the sanctuary of her home, while walking past 12 freshly cut stumps in her own yard.
+After handing a ‘concerned neighbor’ a brochure, she threw it to the ground, and fled to the sanctuary of her home, while walking past 12 freshly cut stumps in her own yard.
 But not before I asked why she had her trees cut down.
 Before slamming the door in my face, she tritely replied, “They needed to be cut down.”

 And finally, the arborist must be an educator.
-Whether it’s training our men and women, or keeping the public abreast of the latest science, ours is a necessary and noble profession.
-We have something to share.
+Whether it’s training our men and women, or keeping the public abreast with the latest resource and science, ours is a necessary and noble profession.
+We have something to share!